Neat Pulse Data Residency

 Q: Are backups also in the same jurisdiction?

-A: Yes, backups remain within the same Azure region as your account.
+A: Yes, backups remain within the same Azure region as your organization.

 Q: What happens if my zone experiences an outage?